nehatiwari1994/AVDGettingstartedLandingZone/README.md

 On the "Paths" page, confirm the location for ADDS database files, log files and SYSVOL.
 You can either use the default < location or folder or selection→, or select another folder of your choice.Review your selections in the next screen and click Next.
 Windows will then perform a prerequisites check.
 Once it is done, click Install.

 Your system will be rebooted after replication has taken place.
 Verify the health of the new domain controller by running dcdiag /v from the command line.
+Once done you have your initial landing zone ready for deploying and getting started with the Host pool and session host additions

 ## Related references